You are in

 What is it?

-A social allowance is an economic service that can be claimed by submitting a claim.
+The social Allowance is an economic benefit that can be claimed by submitting a claim.
 It is aimed at Italian and foreign citizens facing economic difficulties with earnings lower than a threshold prescribed annually by law.

-Since 1 January 1996, social allowances have replaced the social pension.
+Since 1 January 1996, the social Allowances has replaced the social pension.

 Who is it aimed at?